Optimism and Pessimism in Strategic Interactions under Ignorance

-Even though they consider a standard Bayesian framework, the arguments made in the first paragraph in \citet[Section 3.2]{Dekel_Siniscalchi_2015} apply verbatim to our framework.
+Even though they consider a standard Bayesian framework, the arguments made in the first paragraph in \citet[Section 12.3.2]{Dekel_Siniscalchi_2015} apply verbatim to our framework.
 This is not to be confused with imposing the Truth Axiom, which would impose correct beliefs for \emph{all} possible events.
 Such an additional assumption would change our results, as discussed in more detail in \Sref{sec:Yildiz_2007}.
 With this in mind, in what follows we do not employ the word ``correct'' unless explicitly needed.}

 The role in the rest of the analysis of the events concerning common belief is such that they deserve their own definition.

 \begin{definition}[Optimism/Pessimism and Common Belief in Optimism/Pessimism] Given a game $\Gamma$ and a possibility structure $\mfrak{P}$ with state space $\Omega$, the epistemic condition \emph{Optimism and Common Belief in Optimism} is captured by the event